 - Speech and Language Communication Disorder

-The provision of supports to students with disabilities at IT Carlow is not related to their eligibility for DARE.
-All prospective students are encouraged to make contact with the Access Office (link) as soon as they can to arrange academic supports.
+The provision of supports to students with disabilities at Institute of Technology Carlow is not related to their eligibility for DARE.
+All prospective students are encouraged to make contact with the Access Office as soon as they can to arrange academic supports.

 The Learning Support Tutor provides support for students with disabilities around their assignments, reports, exam preparation and research for their course.
 This can be both on an individual basis or in Workshops, assisting students with their assignment planning and writing skills, planning course assignments, and managing course deadlines.
 Learning Support also co-ordinates Assistive Technology to enable students to access and complete their academic work independently.